DimABSA/DimABSA2026/README.md

 where 𝑁 is the total number of instances; ${V_p^{(i)}}$ and ${A_p^{(i)}}$ denote the predicted valence and arousal values for instance *i*; ${V_g^{(i)}}$ and ${A_g^{(i)}}$ denote the corresponding gold values; and $D_{\max} = 8^2 + 8^2 = 128$ is the maximum possible squared distance in the VA space on the [1, 9] scale, ensuring that *RMSE* is bounded within [0,1], with 0 indicating perfect prediction and 1 corresponding to the maximum error.

+Notes: The output VA values should lie within the inclusive range [1, 9].

 **Subtask 2 & 3: DimASTE & DimASQP (continuous F1)**

 DimASTE and DimASQP are sentiment analysis tasks involving extraction, classification, and regression.
 Their outputs contain both categorical elements (e.g., A, C, O) and continuous elements (VA), which have traditionally been evaluated using separate metrics.
 In conventional ABSA tasks, categorical elements are assessed using precision, recall, and F1-score, where a predicted tuple is counted as a *true positive (TP)* only if all its categorical elements exactly match the gold annotation.
 This binary criterion, however, does not account for continuous-valued components, which are typically evaluated using correlation-based or difference-based metrics.
 To unify the evaluation of categorical and continuous components, we propose the ***continuous true positive (cTP)***, which extends the categorical TP by incorporating a penalty based on the VA prediction error.
 Let *P* be the set of predicted triplets (A, O, VA) or quadruplets (A, C, O, VA).
 For a prediction $t \in P$, its *cTP* is defined as